mskf3000/Tutorials-and-Cheat-Sheets/Git - Initing a Repo and Pushing to Origin.md

 	RSA key fingerprint is 16:27:ac:a5:76:28:2d:36:63:1b:56:4d:eb:df:a6:48.
 	Are you sure you want to continue connecting (yes/no)?

-Your response shouyld be “yes” so that host authenticity for `github.com` can be added to your `~/.ssh/known_hosts`.
+Your response should be “yes” so that host authenticity for `github.com` can be added to your `~/.ssh/known_hosts`.

 Then after you have done that, check your connection to GitHub again using the same `ssh -T` command as before: